KenSun-1983/API-GUIDE/README.md

 1. **Authentication**

-   Authenticate yourself first to obtain an access token.
+   Authenticate yourself first to obtain an access token.View getToken interface documentation.[getToken](getToken.md)

-   View getToken interface documentation.[getToken](getToken.md)
+   **Note:** `The validity period of the token is 15 minutes by default.
+After expiration, the API will prompt a verification failure, and a new token will need to be requested.`

 3. **Making Requests with Token**

    Send requests using appropriate HTTP methods.For all HTTP requests，Must add the token data obtained from [getToken](getToken.md) to the Authentication-Token in the HTTP header, for example: